Updated: Jul 13

-It is important to note that your target market level of needs, desire, may not stay the same, and more importantly in time of political, economic, social and technological change this is more prevalent has Brexit is approaching fast and the possibility of no deal or a deal is still on the table and cannot be ignored therefore, it is time to look at your PESTEL, SWOT analysis and review what it could mean for your business and future business dealing.
+It is important to note that your target market's level of needs, and desires, may not stay the same, and more importantly, in times of political, economic, social and technological change this is more prevalent as Brexit is approaching fast and the possibility of no deal or a deal is still on the table and cannot be ignored therefore, it is time to look at your PESTEL, SWOT analysis and review what it could mean for your business and future business dealing.

 What is a PEST Analysis

 A PEST analysis is a framework of macro-environmental factors used in the environmental scanning component of strategic management.
-It looks at define factors and focus on these factors to move your business forward.
-Therefore, the importance of a PEST analysis in strategic management is paramount in this present time with Brexit looming and no decision as yet one have to be strategically prepared.
+It looks at defined factors and focuses on these factors to move your business forward.
+Therefore, the importance of PEST analysis in strategic management is paramount in this present time with Brexit looming and no decision as yet one has to be strategically prepared.

-The factors look at are the Political factor, The Economical factor, The Social Factor and the Technological factor which are the components of a PEST analysis and it enable you to focus on the area of your business which needs to be look at and adjusted to the current climate to ensure business success, retention, sustainability and profitability during uncertain times.
+The factors look at are the Political factor, The Economical factor, The Social Factor and the Technological factor which are the components of PEST analysis and it enables you to focus on the area of your business which needs to be looked at and adjusted to the current climate to ensure business success, retention, sustainability and profitability during uncertain times.

-Girlfridayz in order to explain the usefulness and importance of a PEST as decided to do a PEST analysis on the current event for you to ascertain how useful it is for your business and enable you to see clearly where you can develop strategic management practices to be apply to your business as the whole and predominantly with your staff and their eligibility to carry on working for you in the future.
-The PEST analysis belows demonstrate that the current political climate with Brexit and the EU as affected the operational processes of your business right now and what to do to address this upset.
+Girlfridayz in order to explain the usefulness and importance of a PEST as decided to do a PEST analysis on the current event for you to ascertain how useful it is for your business and enable you to see clearly where you can develop strategic management practices to be applied to your business as the whole and predominantly with your staff and their eligibility to carry on working for you in the future.
+The PEST analysis below demonstrates that the current political climate with Brexit and the EU has affected the operational processes of your business right now and what to do to address this upset.

 The Political Factor

-Given the importance of this issue we should all be prepared to work together to find a way forward.
-The current political climate is concern about a possible no deal Brexit and to avoid the latter is for the House of Parliament to approve a deal with the European Union and the government focus continues to be in favour of a Brexit deal with the European Union.
+Given the importance of this issue, we should all be prepared to work together to find a way forward.
+The current political climate is concerned about a possible no-deal Brexit and to avoid the latter is for the House of Parliament to approve a deal with the European Union and the government focus continues to be in favour of a Brexit deal with the European Union.

-The government identified key changes are needed and primarily to be more flexible, open and inclusive in the future in how they approach negotiating their future partnership with the European Union.
+The government identified key changes that are needed primarily to be more flexible, open and inclusive in the future in how they approach negotiating their future partnership with the European Union.

 The Economical Factor

-The government is committed to ensure that EU citizens in the UK will be able to stay and continue to access in-country benefits and services on broadly the same terms as now in both deal or no deal scenario and the EU Settlement Scheme test phase launch on the 21st January 2019.
+The government is committed to ensuring that EU citizens in the UK will be able to stay and continue to access in-country benefits and services on broadly the same terms as now in both deal or no deal scenarios and the EU Settlement Scheme test phase launch on the 21st January 2019.

-Some EU member states have similar guaranteed the right of British nationals in a no deal scenario and the government will increase their effort in ensuring that they all do so.
-They will embed the strongest possible protection on worker's right and the environment.
-In doing honouring the mandate of the British people and leave the EU in way that benefits every part of the UK, its citizens and country.
+Some EU member states have similar guaranteed the right for British nationals in a no-deal scenario and the government will increase their effort in ensuring that they all do so.
+They will embed the strongest possible protection for workers' rights and the environment.
+In doing honouring the mandate of the British people and leaving the EU in a way that benefits every part of the UK, its citizens and country.

 The Social Factor

 The government believe that there has not yet been enough recognition of the way that a second referendum could damage social cohesion by undermining their faith in democracy.
-Strong concern have been raised that the UK exit from the EU should not lead to a reduction in their social and environmental standards in particular worker's right.
+Strong concerns have been raised that the UK's exit from the EU should not lead to a reduction in their social and environmental standards, particularly worker's rights.

 The Technological Factor